Alirez14/MA_Project_Esbati/README.md

 7. npm run dev
 8. and then the fe-1 on docker can consume the fe-2 hosted component on localhost:3000

+> also you can start the fe-1 the same way as fe-2

 ```bash
 docker compose up
 ```